Texas vs. NC State odds, prediction, time: 2026 First Four picks from proven model

 How to make NC State vs. Texas picks

-So who wins Texas vs. NC State, and which side of the spread hits nearly 60% of simulations?
+So who wins Texas vs. NC State, and which side of the spread hits in well over 50% of simulations?
 Visit SportsLine now to see which side of the spread to back, all from the advanced model that has simulated this game 10,000 times, and find out.